Pasadena, California: Freeways and highways

 The Arroyo Seco Parkway (SR 110), also known as the Pasadena Freeway, was the first freeway in California, connecting Los Angeles with Pasadena alongside the Arroyo Seco and is the primary access to Downtown Los Angeles.
 The freeway enters the southern part of the city from South Pasadena.
 Only one exit is actually inside city limits, the southbound exit connecting to State Street with access to Fair Oaks Avenue.
 At Glenarm Street, the freeway ends and the four-lane Arroyo Parkway continues northward to Old Pasadena.

 Three state highways enter the city of Pasadena.
 Arroyo Parkway (SR 110), maintained by the city of Pasadena, runs from the termination of the Pasadena Freeway at Glenarm Street to Colorado Boulevard in Old Town Pasadena.
 While Arroyo Parkway continues north two more blocks, SR 110 ends at Holly Street.

 Rosemead Boulevard (formerly SR 19) is a state highway in unincorporated Pasadena from Huntington Drive to Foothill Boulevard.

-An obscure portion of the Angeles Crest Highway (SR 2) in the San Gabriel Mountains cuts through Pasadena near the Angeles Crest Ranger Station.
+A portion of the Angeles Crest Highway (SR 2) in the San Gabriel Mountains cuts through Pasadena near the Angeles Crest Ranger Station.
 This 2 mi stretch of highway in the Angeles National Forest is north of La Cañada Flintridge and west of Mount Wilson and is approximately 3000 ft in elevation.

 Historic U.S. Route 66 ran through Pasadena until it was decommissioned in 1964.
 The historic highway entered Pasadena from the east on Colorado Boulevard and then jogged south on Arroyo Parkway before becoming part of the Pasadena Freeway (SR 110).

 The intersection of Fair Oaks Avenue and Colorado Boulevard in Old Pasadena is the zero-zero, east-west, north-south postal division of Pasadena.